Calangianus

-Calangianus (/it/; Caragnani /sdn/; Calanzanos /sc/) is a municipality in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 190 km north of Cagliari and about 25 km west of Olbia.
+Calangianus (/it/; Calanzanos /sc/; Caragnani /sdn/) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 190 km north of Cagliari and about 25 km west of Olbia.
+It has 3,692 inhabitants.

 Calangianus is surrounded by large cork woods, for whose work was described as "Cork's Capital".